-East of Castle Pill, opposite Pwllcrochan flats, are the Dragon LNG and SemLogistics jetties.
-The capacity of the SemLogistics storage facility totals over 15 cu. metres.
+East of Castle Pill, opposite Pwllcrochan flats, are the Dragon LNG and VPOT jetties.
+The capacity of the VPOT storage facility totals over 15 m3.
 The construction of the LNG berth at Dragon LNG was completed in early 2009 with the first cargo arriving shortly after.

-Bye-law exclusion zones of 100m are in effect around the vessels and berths as are the additional controlled and exclusion zones for prescribed vessels.
-Details of these can be found in the Leisure Guide and on the Port of Milford Haven website.
+Byelaw exclusion zones of 100m are in effect around the vessels and berths as are the additional controlled and exclusion zones for prescribed vessels.
+Details of these can be found in the Leisure User Guide and on the Port of Milford Haven website.
 Unlike the other petroleum jetties in the Waterway there is no small boat passage and recreational vessels are required to pass to the south.